KevinBian107/KevinBian107.github.io/README.md

 <a href="https://github.com/KevinBian107/mllm_embodied_simulation" style="background-color: #007bff; color: white; padding: 10px 15px; text-decoration: none; border-radius: 5px; font-size: 12px;">Visit Project GitHub!</a>

 # Projects
-## Homogenous Ensemble Learning on Highly Imbalanced Data
+## Robust Ensemble Learning
-Training on large corpus of `recipe` data to analyze the "essential component" of each user's textual input (detecting user preference) by different feature egineering (i.e. TF-IDF textual analysis), then building a homogenous ensemble learning system using random forest to predict user preference (highly unbalanced in this data set).
+Recipes and ratings play a pivotal role in our everyday lives, influencing various aspects from culinary experiences to social interactions.
+Predicting users’ preferences is particularly crucial as it enables personalized experiences and enhances efficiency in content discovery.
+In our analysis, we focus on how to predict user preferences based on various numerical and textual features.
+Our approach involves employing advanced techniques such as TF-IDF transformation, PCA, and a homogenous ensemble learning method, specifically Random Forest, to construct a reliable multi-class classifier with more **robust** and **reliable** predictions even facing imbalanced datasets, ensuring dependable predictions in scenarios where data distribution is skewed.

 <a href="https://kevinbian107.github.io/ensemble-imbalanced-data/" style="background-color: #007bff; color: white; padding: 10px 15px; text-decoration: none; border-radius: 5px; font-size: 12px;">Visit Project Website!</a>